-After spending nine years in the U.S. Army, he earned three degrees (two Bachelor Degrees: Business Administration and Criminal Justice and a Master in Business Administration (MBA)) within ten years, and held several high ranking jobs in the corporate world until being laid-off in 2009 during the recent recession.
+After spending nine years in the U.S. Army, he earned three degrees (two Bachelor Degrees: Business Administration and Criminal Justice and a Master in Business Administration (MBA)) within ten years, and is currently completing a second Master Degree in English.
+Brian held several high ranking jobs in the corporate world until being laid-off in 2009 during the recent recession.
 He has been a full-time author since.

 In 2004, Brian endured a personal trauma that inspired him to write his first novel, Mama’s Lies –Daddy’s Pain.
 In 2005, he formed his publishing company, Hollygrove Publishing, and in 2006, self-published the semi-autobiographical novel.
 The novel became an immediate success, selling thousands of copies.
 Brian capitalized on that success by transitioning from a self-published author to an Independent Publisher of more than 20 novels for himself and other authors.
 In 2008, Brian scored his first Dallas Morning News Best Sellers with his novel, Nina’s Got a Secret.
 The novel was also listed in Oprah Winfrey's, O Magazine, on the "What to Read" list.
 Since then, he has written other critically acclaimed novels that have earned spots on the Dallas Morning News, Amazon, Target, and Black Expressions best sellers lists.
 In 2011, he sold the rights to Nina’s Got a Secret, to Strebor/Simon and Schuster.
 The company re-released the novel and it became an Amazon and Black Expressions bestseller.